Accounting (ACCT)

 This course focuses on the theory and application of financial accounting, emphasizing the accounting cycle and financial statement presentation.
 Present value concepts, current assets, and long-term assets are also discussed.

-This course focuses on the theory and application of financial accounting, emphasizing current and long-term liabilities and stockholder?s equity accounts.
+This course focuses on the theory and application of financial accounting, emphasizing current and long-term liabilities and stockholder's equity accounts.
 Other course topics include earnings per share, leases, cash flow statement, revenue recognition, pension, and accounting for taxes.

 Theory and application of financial accounting, with an emphasis on statement of cash flows, pension costs, leases, current-value accounting, revenue recognition and partnerships.